Core Curriculum (8 courses, 24 credits – 48 ECTS)

 The core courses balance a strong research-based foundation in Applied Linguistics with TESOL courses in order to assist novice and experienced teachers in developing their skills in the teaching and assessment of English Language learners from different cultural backgrounds.

-Introduction to Applied Linguistics (AL01) is an introductory course designed to provide students with an overview of the field of Applied Linguistics, its history, branches and scope.
+Provides students with an overview of the field of Applied Linguistics, its history, branches and scope.
 It offers the basis from which to pursue studies in various sub-fields such as language teaching and language testing.
 A current review of the state of the art is linked to the core purpose of resolving serious language based problems in society and how these insights enhance language use and language learning outcomes revealing the interdisciplinary nature of the field.
-Credits: 3, Prerequisites: none
+Prerequisites: None Credits: 3

 Provides an overview of research methods in Applied Linguistics.
 The course explores key issues in designing and implementing research projects, as well as analyzing results.
 Topics covered include data collection techniques, such as ethnographic observation, survey and interview design, as well as qualitative and quantitative data analysis.
 The course also facilitates comprehension of published research articles in the field and prepares students to make their own research contributions.
-Credits: 3, Prerequisites: AL02: Language and Communication
+Prerequisites: TE02 Credits: 3

-Second Language Acquisition explores how second languages are learned and focuses on the relationship between teaching methods and second language acquisition theory.
+Explores how second languages are learned and focuses on the relationship between teaching methods and second language acquisition theory.
 The course examines how learners create a new language system, what is learned of a second language, and what is not learned.
 It also covers the nature of learner hypotheses (conscious and unconscious) regarding the rules of the second language and why some learners are more successful than others.
-Credits: 3, Prerequisites: AL01: Introduction to Applied Linguistics
+Prerequisites: None; Co-requisites: AL01 Credits: 3

-This course focuses on the teaching and researching of Reading and Writing of English for Speakers of Other Languages (ESOL).
+Focuses on the teaching and researching of Reading and Writing of English for Speakers of Other Languages (ESOL).
 It examines the processes involved in reading and writing and the sub-skills required to master different levels of communicative competence.
 It looks at methods for designing reading and writing courses, selecting curricular materials and planning instruction.
 It also explores the essential role of systematic vocabulary development in L2 literacy, and includes practical methods for assessing L2 students’ proficiency, achievement, and progress in the classroom.
-Credits: 3, Prerequisites: AL01: Introduction to Applied Linguistics
+Prerequisites: AL01, TE02 Credits: 3

 This course examines the teaching and researching of listening and speaking and their sub-skills for Speakers of Other Languages (ESOL).
-Students on the course are introduced to the theoretical background to these skills and relate this knowledge to its practical application in the classroom.
-They compare native and non-native oral production and reception, and investigate research into the sub-skills involved, including the field of phonetics and phonology.
-They explore how language teachers can more effectively teach these sub-skills to L2 students and demonstrate their understanding through short presentations and a written assignment.
-Credits: 3, Prerequisites: AL01: Introduction to Applied Linguistics
+Participants on the course are introduced to the theoretical background to these skills and relate this knowledge to its practical application in the classroom.
+They compare native and non-native oral production and reception, and investigate research into the sub-skills involved.
+They explore how language teachers can more effectively teach these sub-skills to L2 students and demonstrate their teaching competence through lesson planning and evaluation of teaching materials.
+Prerequisites: None; Co-requisites: AL01.
+Credits: 3

-This course focuses on the processes involved in in the assessment and teaching of English to Speakers of Other Languages (ESOL) in different contexts, including the teaching of English Learners (ELs) in the US state school system.
+Focuses on the processes involved in in the assessment and teaching of English to Speakers of Other Languages (ESOL) in different contexts, including the teaching of English Learners (ELs) in the US state school system.
 It raises awareness of the relationship between language proficiency and use of English in social, academic and occupational contexts.
 It provides insights into the use of specific tools for producing, interpreting and reporting reliable and valid data to promote effective teaching and assessment.
 The course highlights the positive relationship between instruction and assessment.
-Credits: 3, Prerequisites: AL01: Introduction to Applied Linguistics
+Prerequisites: AL01 Credits: 3

 Elective Seminars (2 courses, 6 credits – 12 ECTS)